• Skip to primary navigation

 Understanding Cast Iron Cookware

-Cast iron cookware has been used for ages due to its durability and heat retention properties.
+Cast iron cookware has been used for ages due to its durability and heat retention properties - or compare it with a comal in this comal vs cast iron comparison to see which suits specific cooking tasks.

 It is a versatile option that can be used for frying, baking, searing and even grilling.